KEY ITEMS TO CONSIDER

 Upon arrival at your port of entry on Virgin Gorda, you will be met by our onsite manager, Heather, along with your car rental company and you will be guided to the villa.

-Remember, you must drive on the left side of the road in Virgin Gorda.
+- You must drive on the left side of the road in Virgin Gorda.

 The official currency of the British Virgin Islands is the United States dollar (US$).